Coinbase vs. Coinbase Advanced - Which Version Best Fits Your Needs?

 Security Features on Both Platforms

-- Two-Factor Authentication (2FA): Adds extra login security.
+- Two-Factor Authentication (2FA): Required for login and transactions.

-- Cold Storage: 98% of customer funds are kept offline.
+- Cold Storage: ~98% of customer funds held offline.

 Trading Tools & Features — Which Offers More Control?